OSSystems/meta-browser/meta-chromium/README.md

 * cups: (off by default)
   Enables CUPS support in Chromium, and adds a dependency on the "cups" recipe.

+* gtk4: (off by default)
+  Enables GTK4 runtime support in Chromium by adding --gtk-version=4 to the command line.
+Chromium is still built against GTK3.

 * kiosk-mode: (off by default)
   Enable this option if you want your browser to start up full-screen, without any menu bars, without any clutter, and without any initial start-up